 Step 2: Revise Your Paper

-Armed with feedback, methodically revise your paper.
+After receiving feedback, revise your paper methodically.
 Pay extra attention to the weaknesses pointed out by the reviewers.
-Enhancing these areas not only improves your paper but also your skills as a researcher.
+By improving these areas not only improves your paper but also your skills as a researcher.

 Step 3: Seek Additional Opinions